elexis/elexis-3-core/readme.md

 * end-of-file-fixer
 * enforce-eclipse-format

 As the enforce-eclipse-format takes a long time (over 60 seconds on my machine) it is only called manually and as a github action.
-To run in use `pre-commit run --hook-stage manual enforce-eclipse-format`
+To run in use `pre-commit run --hook-stage manual enforce-eclipse-format --all-files`

 ### Submitting patches